-These potential impacts include increases in extreme precipitation, increases in river and fluvial flooding, increase of tidal waters due to global warming, greater prevalence of heat waves, and exacerbated air quality and environmental justice (EJ) problems.
+These potential impacts include increases in extreme precipitation, increases in river and fluvial flooding, increase of tidal waters due to global warming, greater prevalence of heat waves, and exacerbated air quality and impacts to environmental justice communities.
 To demonstrate the economic impacts of weather and climate-related disasters, the Maryland Commission on Climate Change (MCCC) completed a study in 2022 providing evidence of the recent costs to Maryland, which are presented in Table 1.3.